Updated November 12th, 2020

 Starting from a stop across from the south end of Mandalay Bay (by the McDonalds), the Deuce heads north for 8 miles to Fremont Street.
 You’ll catch all of these stops on the east side of the Strip (i.e. the MGM Grand, Paris, Linq, Wynn side).

-Here are the northbound stops:
+Here are the exact northbound stops: (from South to North)

 – Tropicana (Excalibur)